 Admissions Decisions and Registration

-Notification of acceptance for Kindergarten applicants will be in the first week of March, applicants for other grade levels will be notified before the second week of May.
+Notification of acceptance for applicants will be sent through email.
 Parents whose children are not accepted will be notified as well.
 All parents must sign on the application form that they will accept the decision of the school, and that they will not contest the decision if it means that their child has not been accepted.

 If a child has been accepted, RFS requires a school transfer certificate from the previous school, as well as a certificate from the previous school indicating outstanding debts or financial arrangements have been settled.
 The school also requires that parents of accepted children pay the nonrefundable enrollment fee, and sign in writing that they abide by the rules of the school.
 Only when all these conditions have been met, is the child officially admitted.